jtmullen/submodule-branch-check-action/README.md

 This is optional, if not included the submodule will only be checked for progression, not commit presence on a specific branch.

 ### `pass_if_unchanged`
-If the check should automatically pass if the submodule was not changed on this branch (even if it has subsequently been changed on master).
+If the check should automatically pass if the submodule was not changed on this branch.
+Only available on a PR, not a push.

 This is optional, if included an unchanged submodule results in automatic pass.
+If set this option will be ignored if the event it a push.

 ## Outputs
 ### `fails`